Ayuilos/MultiResourceEIP/README.md

     function getActiveResourcePriorities(uint256 tokenId) external view returns(uint16[] memory);

     /*
-    @notice Returns the bytes16 resource ID a given token will overwrite if overwrite is enabled for a pending resource.
+    @notice Returns the bytes8 resource ID a given token will overwrite if overwrite is enabled for a pending resource.
     @param tokenId the token of the active pending overwrite
     @param resId the resource ID which will be potentially overwritten
-    @return a bytes16 corresponding to the local resource ID of the resource that will overwrite @param resId */
+    @return a bytes8 corresponding to the resource ID of the resource that will overwrite @param resId */
-    function getResourceOverwrites(uint256 tokenId, bytes16 resId) external view returns(bytes16);
+    function getResourceOverwrites(uint256 tokenId, bytes8 resId) external view returns(bytes8);

     /*
     @notice Returns the src field of the first active resource on the token,